 - Opiates can quickly lead to abuse and addiction.

 NPR also reports that some doctors advise patients that they may need to live with some amount of pain in their lives.
 Dr. Krebs says that opiates should not be the first thing a patient receives when dealing with chronic pain.
 Other means of pain management should be attempted first.

-Per Harvard Medical School, there are many methods patients can use to deal with chronic pain that do not require the use of opiates.
-These approaches can be used while patients cut back on using opioid-based medication, or they can be used along with their current plan for chronic pain management.
+Per Harvard Medical School, there are many methods patients can use to deal with chronic pain that does not require the use of opiates.
+These approaches can be used while patients cut back on using an opioid-based medication, or they can be used along with their current plan for chronic pain management.

 Physical and occupational therapy: Often, chronic pain affects nearly every aspect of everyday life, making it difficult to move around and complete daily tasks.
 Physical therapy is ideal for people who need to improve their movement.
 Occupational therapy helps with daily tasks, such as getting dressed and eating.
 This therapy can be vital to reducing pain, thereby making life more manageable.